-- C{5.5} For the purpose of this EIA, the main access to the site is proposed to be directly from the A66/Tees Dock Road roundabout.
-The Parameters Plan for the site shows the development as having a minimum of two access points. - C{5.6} A dedicated bus service will be provided to connect the local towns of Middlesbrough and Redcar to the development site.
-The bus service, will travel into the site to provide a service that connects directly to the front door of the development.
-If at least 5% of people who would usually travel by car could be encouraged to travel by the bus service, it is estimated that it would remove 30 car trips in the AM peak hour.
-This forecast seems reasonable and would be realistic given that the bus would operate at least every 15 minutes, and therefore be capable of accommodating a much higher number of passengers. - C{5.7} The bus service will be extended as additional development sites are occupied at Teesworks. - C{5.8} A Framework Travel Plan ('FTP') is included in the TA (Appendix C1) and specific Occupier Travel Plans will be submitted for approval to promote sustainable modes of travel.
-This is
+- C5.5 For the purpose of the EIA, it is assumed that the main access into the site will be via the internal road network to the south of the site.
+This can be accessed from the Trunk Road/West Coatham Lane roundabout (known as the Steel House roundabout).
+The Parameter Plan submitted with the planning application shows the location of this access and a development parameter is set to include a minimum of one access into the site. - C5.6 A dedicated bus service will be provided to connect the local towns of Middlesbrough and Redcar to the development site.
+The bus service, will travel into the site to provide a service that connects directly to the development.
+If at least 5% of people who would usually travel by car could be encouraged to travel by the bus service, it is estimated that it would remove approximately 36 car trips in the AM peak hour.
+This forecast seems reasonable and would be realistic given that the bus would operate at least every 15 minutes, and therefore be capable of accommodating a much higher number of passengers. - C5.7 The bus service will be extended as additional development sites are occupied at Teesworks.

-- expected to form part of a Teesworks wide Travel Plan.
-This will support the proposed bus service to facilitate access to the site and minimise the effects of operational traffic. - C{5.9} The applications is in outline, and therefore the detailed internal site layout has not yet been developed, however the proposed development will provide a high-quality industrial site which promotes walking and cycling through the provision of footways and secure cycle parking.
+- C5.8 A Framework Travel Plan ('FTP') is included in the TA (Appendix C1) This is expected to form part of a Teesworks wide Travel Plan.
+This will support the proposed bus service to facilitate access to the site and minimise the effects of operational traffic. - C5.9 The application is in outline, and therefore the detailed internal site layout has not yet been developed, however the proposed development will provide a high-quality industrial site which promotes walking and cycling through the provision of footways and secure cycle parking.

-Walking and cycling connections to the external network will be provided prior to occupation. - C{5.10} Junctions and internal roads will be designed and constructed in accordance with Redcar and Cleveland Borough Council Guidance. - C{5.11} These mitigation measures will be secured by planning condition and they are taken into account in the potential effects section of this technical chapter.
+Walking and cycling connections to the external network will be provided prior to occupation. - C5.10 Junctions and internal roads will be designed and constructed in accordance with Redcar and Cleveland Borough Council Guidance. - C5.11 These mitigation measures will be secured through a range of planning conditions and will ensure that the development delivers the required primary and tertiary mitigation.
+This be taken into account in the potential effects section of this technical chapter.